Battle of Flodden: Engagement

 The fierce fighting continued, centred on the contest between Surrey and James.
 As other English formations overcame the Scottish forces they had initially engaged, they moved to reinforce their leader.
 An instruction to English troops that no prisoners were to be taken explains the exceptional mortality amongst the Scottish nobility.
 James himself was killed in the final stage of the battle; his body was found surrounded by the corpses of his bodyguard of the Archers' Guard, recruited from the Forest of Ettrick and known as "the Flowers of the Forest".
 Despite having the finest armour available, the king's corpse was found to have two arrow wounds, one in the jaw, and wounds from bladed weapons to the neck and wrist.
 He was the last monarch to die in battle in the British Isles.
-Home, Huntley and their troops were the only formation to escape intact; others escaped in small groups, closely pursued by the English.
+Home, Huntly and his troops were the only formation to escape intact; others escaped in small groups, closely pursued by the English.

 Tactics and aftermath

 Soon after the battle, the council of Scotland decided to send for help from Christian II of Denmark.
 The Scottish ambassador, Andrew Brounhill, was given instructions to explain "how this cais is hapnit."
 Brounhill's instructions blame James IV for moving down the hill to attack the English on marshy ground from a favourable position, and credits the victory to Scottish inexperience rather than English valour.
 The letter also mentions that the Scots placed their officers in the front line in medieval style, where they were vulnerable, contrasting this loss of the nobility with the English great men who took their stand with the reserves and at the rear.
 The English generals stayed behind the lines in the Renaissance style.
-The loss of so many Scottish officers meant there was no one to co-ordinate a retreat.
+The loss of so many Scottish officers meant there was no one to coordinate a retreat.

 However, according to contemporary English reports, Thomas Howard marched on foot leading the English vanguard to the foot of the hill.
 Howard was moved to dismount and do this by taunts of cowardice sent by James IV's heralds, apparently based on his role at sea and the death two years earlier of the Scottish naval officer Sir Andrew Barton.
 A version of Howard's declaration to James IV that he would lead the vanguard and take no prisoners was included in later English chronicle accounts of the battle.
 Howard claimed his presence in "proper person" at the front was his trial by combat for Barton's death.